Important Updates

-Our internship program is full time (40 hours per week) for 16 weeks, totaling 640 hours.
-Interns gain experience learning child life competencies as they rotate through two primary units in our hospital system.
-Students are also provided with additional learning opportunities in the form of weekly seminars, readings, and assignments with the goal of integrating developmental theory with clinical practice, encouraging a reflective learning environment, and preparing interns for the transition from student to professional.
+During our internship, our students participate in hands-on experience learning child life competencies as they rotate through two primary units in our hospital system.
+Students are also provided with additional learning opportunities in the form of weekly seminars, readings, and assignments with the goal of integrating developmental theory with clinical practice, encouraging a reflective learning environment, collaborating with peers, and preparing for the transition from student to professional.
+Our goal is to help you develop the skills, confidence, and professional readiness needed to step into a Certified Child Life Specialist role.

 For additional information about the certification process, coursework requirements, eligibility for certification, and career planning, please visit the Association of Child Life Professionals website.